rhilconsultants/openshift/workshops/Ansible Operator/Exercise-2/Exercise_2.md

 ## Kubernetes Module

-Now that we are able to run ansible from our container let’s switch our focus to the Kubernetes module.
+Now that we are able to run Ansible from our container let’s switch our focus to the Ansible Kubernetes module (k8s).

-### Running the k8s Ansible modules locally
+### Running the k8s Ansible Modules Locally

 For this example we will create and delete a namespace with the switch of an Ansible variable.
 First we need to create a rule for our Kubernetes cluster: